Free Guide

 Signs Your Hive Died from a Varroa Mite Infestation over Winter

-1. Your hive died in the fall or early winter.
+- Your hive died in the fall or early winter.

 Hives weak from varroa usually perish not long after the temperatures go below 40F.
-Since the winter bees are weak, they cannot form a strong cluster to stay warm and they die fairly early in the season.
+Since the winter bees are weak, they cannot form a strong cluster to stay warm and they die fairly early in the season. - Varroa on the bottom board.

 A lot of dead mites on the bottom board can be a sign of an infestation.
-Usually you want to do a count and see how many mites per 100 bees you see, but since that isn't possible, look to see if you see a lot of mites on the bottom board.
+Usually you want to do a count and see how many mites per 100 bees you see, but since that isn't possible, look to see if you see a lot of mites on the bottom board. - Unhealthy, capped pupae present

 Big hives with a high population in the summer often have a high varroa mite population come late summer.
-Lots of bees means lots of mites and once the bee population goes down, the mite population stays high, leaving your hive overun with viruses and mites.
-Hives that swarmed in the summer or requeened had a break in their brood cycle and so have a considerable lower level of mites in the hive.
+Lots of bees means lots of mites and once the bee population goes down.
+However, if the beekeeper does not treat this time of year, the mite population will remain high, leaving your hive overun with viruses and mites.
+Hives that swarmed or requeened in the summer had a break in their brood cycle and so have a considerable lower level of mites in the hive. - Lots of honey in the hive

-With lots of honey in the hive, it is safe to assume that the hive did not starve.
+With lots of honey in the hive, it is safe to assume that the hive did not starve. - Mite feces seen in the hive

 Mite feces, known as guano, can be seen on the edges of the hive cell walls and is white.
 Do not confuse this with crystallized honey.
-You'll see this strictly on brood frames, not honey frames.
+You'll see this strictly on brood frames, not honey frames. - A tiny cluster of dead bees

 Tiny clusters of bees is a sign that the winter bees were weak and could not survive.
-A tiny cluster is a cluster that is the size of a softball or smaller.
+A tiny cluster is a cluster that is the size of a softball or smaller. - Spotty brood

-Along with sick-looking brood, if you seeing spots of capped brood, that is a sign of weak winter bees.
+Along with sick-looking brood, if you seeing spots of capped brood, that is a sign of weak winter bees. - No Varroa Mite Management in the summer or fall

 Whether you treat your hives for mites or not, it is still important to know what your hive's mite levels are.
 Without conducting a mite test, the beekeeper will not know if a hive is infested with mites.
 You cannot look for mites on your bees or put a sticky board under your hive to get an accurate reading.
-You have to take a sample of bees in order to get an accurate reading.
+You have to take a sample of bees in order to get an accurate reading. - Affected 75% of more of your hives

 Watch my video on how to do a mite test.
 It's easy to make and only takes 5 minutes.